Ashe cites experience, passions in lt. gov. bid

 Amid the next phase of COVID-19 and local and state budgets riddled with holes from the fallout of the pandemic’s first phase, however, means a possible Ashe lieutenant governorship could come as Vermont continues to struggle with an almost unprecedented crisis.

 “I have the blessing and curse of knowing how government works and the current financial picture,” Ashe said.
-“When you have a $330 million revenue hole, your first goal is to hold onto what you already have before looking at shiny new objects.”
+“When you have a $330 million revenue, your first goal is to hold onto what you already have before looking at shiny new objects.”

 The outgoing president pro tempore had mostly high marks for Gov. Phil Scott’s handling of the pandemic, citing only one point of contention – the governor’s initial hesitance to issue a statewide public mask mandate – that the governor’s since resolved with a mask order declared last Friday.